stucco/data/README.md

     , "description": "optional description about the data source" , "categories": ["optional array of categories for the data source"] }

+## Usage

+You will need to have [grunt-cli](http://gruntjs.com/getting-started#installing-the-cli) installed globally:  `npm install -g grunt-cli`.

+To check the JSON file, run: `grunt test`

 ## Deployment